Temperature induced modulation of resonant Raman scattering in bilayer 2H-MoS$_{2}$

 To gain further insight into the temperature evolution of the observed phonon modes, we performed a detailed analysis of their integrated intensity profiles.
 The specific peaks were fitted with Gaussian functions combined with a linear function to take into account the variation in the background intensity.
 The obtained intensity profiles of 9 peaks are presented in Fig.~\ref{fig:fig3} as a function of temperature (bottom axis) and relative E$_{L-{X_{A}}}$ energy (top axis).
+The conversion of the relative energy (eV) into cm$^{-1}$ further facilitates to understand the role of exciton influence on to the vibration energy of the observed Raman modes.
 The profiles are grouped into three panels according to the observed temperature evolution.
 Let us focus on the temperature dependence of the intensity of the LA mode, shown in Fig.~\ref{fig:fig3}(a).
-Its intensity reveals a quick exponential decay of about 2 orders of magnitude in the temperature range from 5 to 320~K (note logarithmic scale of the vertical axis).
-A similar exponential decay is observed for the A$_\textrm{1g}$($\Gamma$) mode with a decrease of about 2 orders of magnitude from 5 to 320~K. The analogous temperature evolution was reported for the A$'_1$ mode in monolayer MoS$_2$.~\cite{MolasAcid} The temperature evolution of the infrared B$_\textrm{1u}$($\Gamma$) counterpart warrants attention as it displays a unique temperature dependence.
+Its intensity reveals a quick exponential decay of about 2 orders of magnitude in the temperature range from 5 K to 320~K (note logarithmic scale of the vertical axis).
+A similar exponential decay is observed for the A$_\textrm{1g}$($\Gamma$) mode with a decrease of about 2 orders of magnitude from 5 K to 320~K. The analogous temperature evolution was reported for the A$'_1$ mode in monolayer MoS$_2$~\cite{MolasAcid}.
+The temperature evolution of the infrared B$_\textrm{1u}$($\Gamma$) counterpart warrants attention as it displays a unique temperature dependence.
 A decrease in the intensity of the B$_\textrm{1u}$($\Gamma$) mode is observed up to about 150~K, which is followed by an almost constant intensity at higher temperatures.
 Surprisingly, the A$_\textrm{1g}$($\Gamma$) intensity is of about 5 times larger as compared to the B$_\textrm{1u}$($\Gamma$) one at $T$=5~K, then both intensities are almost equal at $T$=220~K, ending with about 3 times smaller intensity of A$_\textrm{1g}$($\Gamma$) mode as compared to the B$_\textrm{1u}$($\Gamma$) one.